open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

 ### Span Status

 Each span has a status.
-The three possible kinds are:
+The three possible values are:

 - `Unset`
 - `Error`